Lucy Mensing

-Lucy Mensing (also Lucie), later Mensing-Schütz or Schütz, (11 March 1901 – 28 April 1995) was a German physicist and a pioneer of quantum mechanics.
+Lucy Mensing, later Mensing-Schütz or Schütz, (11 March 1901 – 28 April 1995) was a German physicist and a pioneer of quantum mechanics.

 She may have been the first person to apply quantum mechanics to diatomic molecules.

 Scientific career

 Mensing studied mathematics, physics and chemistry at the University of Hamburg.
 During her studies she specialized in theoretical physics.
 In 1923/24 she wrote a thesis in which she applied the older quantum hypothesis based on Bohr-Sommerfeld's theory, which assumes electron trajectories, to diatomic molecules.
 This work was published in the Zeitschrift für Physik in 1925.
 In 1925 she received her doctorate under Wilhelm Lenz with a thesis on the influence of electric fields on the width of spectral lines.

 After her doctorate, she got the opportunity to come to Göttingen and take part in the development of quantum mechanics, where she was advised by Pascual Jordan.
 She studied the rotational spectrum of diatomic molecules using the methods of matrix mechanics.

 After Wolfgang Pauli's treatment of the hydrogen atom, this was one of the first applications of the new quantum mechanics to physical systems.
 In the course of this work she was the first to find the permissible values for the quantum mechanical orbital angular momentum.
 The results were published in the Zeitschrift für Physik in 1926.

 In Hamburg she worked together with Wolfgang Pauli on the calculation of the electrical polarizability of gases from diatomic molecules with the help of matrix mechanics.
 The result was also published in 1926 in the Physikalische Zeitschrift.
 This work was another milestone in the application of quantum mechanics.

 She then published in 1926 on the matrix mechanics applied to the partial Paschen-Back effect in continuation of the work of Werner Heisenberg and Pascual Jordan.

 In 1926, Alfred Landé offered her a position in Tübingen, which she accepted.
 There she considered the scattering of slow electrons on atoms, about which she wrote a publication in 1927.

 She published her last journal article in 1930 on the broadening of spectral lines.